 Why Study Sociology?

 Sociology is the scientific study of people in groups, their patterns and the results of their social interaction.
-Are you interested in how society works?
-Maybe you want to change it.
-Then sociology is the major for you!!!
+Are you interested in how society works or want to learn how to change it?

 Whether your goal is to pursue an advanced degree or to work in law, social work, social services, public health, journalism, education, or criminal justice, sociology will help you make sense of the complex social relationships between individuals and society.